Clement Oak

 A plaque was placed at the tree to commemorate the balloon flight.
-A second plaque was placed to commemorate the tree itself, reading "The Clement Oak, which sheltered Lenape hunters 4 centuries ago and children at play in later years, is dedicated during the tercentenary of New Jersey as symbolic of the state's continuing growth – Gloucester County Historical Society July 1964".
+A second plaque was placed to commemorate the tree itself, reading "The Clement Oak, which sheltered Lenape hunters 4 centuries ago, and early colonists 3 centuries ago, and children at play in later years, is dedicated during the tercentenary of New Jersey, as symbolic of the state's continuing growth – Gloucester County Historical Society July 1964".